Roll Up (Wiz Khalifa song): Chart performance

-Roll Up debuted at number 48 on the US Billboard Hot 100, and peaked at number thirteen, becoming Khalifa's fifth-highest charting single as a solo artist behind "See You Again", "Black and Yellow", "No Sleep", and "Young, Wild & Free".
+Roll Up debuted at number 48 on the US Billboard Hot 100, and peaked at number thirteen, becoming Khalifa's fifth-highest charting single as a solo artist behind "See You Again" (featuring Charlie Puth), "Black and Yellow", "No Sleep", and "Young, Wild & Free" (with Snoop Dogg featuring Bruno Mars).
 The single was eventually certified double platinum by the Recording Industry Association of America (RIAA) for sales of over two million copies in the United States.